 - Option #2: The array is indexed from 1.

 You can determine which of the above 2 options applies to a particular array by using the Option Base statement.

 The default indexing option is Option Base 0.
-Therefore, if you don’t specify the base when declaring an array, it begins at 0.
-As explained at excel-pratique.com, this is the most common standard in programming.
+Therefore, if you don't specify the base when declaring an array, it begins at 0.
+This is the most common standard in programming.

 In order to implement option #2 and have the array be indexed from 1, you use the Option Base statement.
 To do this, enter the following statement at the top of the module you're working in and before any procedures: